gnowledge/gnowledge.github.io/publications.md

 ___

-### Building a Dependency Network for Teaching-Learning of Conceptual Structures
+### Building Dependency Network for Teaching-Learning of Conceptual Structures

 Nagarjuna G., Meena Kharatmal, Rajiv Nair, "Building a Dependency Network for Teaching-Learning of Conceptual Structures", *Proceedings